panaverse/learn-generative-ai/09_containers_development_deployment/readme.md

 [The Docker’s Impact: Transforming the Landscape of Application Development and Deployment](https://blog.stackademic.com/the-dockers-impact-transforming-the-landscape-of-application-development-and-deployment-7116d4c86bee)

+* According to a recent report by Gartner, by 2027, more than 90% of global organizations will be running containerized applications in production.

+* Industry reports and surveys suggest around 70% of organizations currently use containers in development.

+* Docker has market share of 82.32% in containerization market.

+* Over 391,375 companies are using Containers And Microservices tools.

+* Research by Forrester suggests that 71% of DevOps adopters use microservices and containers.

+* The adoption of containerization technology allows programs to run consistently in development, testing, and production settings.

+* The application container market is on the rise, primarily fueled by the adoption of microservices architecture, where large applications are fragmented into smaller, autonomous services.
+This approach, facilitated by containerization technology, minimizes the complexities in development and deployment, enabling the independent launch and scaling of services.

 Welcome to the **Containers** section of your **Generative AI** learning journey!

 This folder houses all the resources you need to dive into the world of containerized development and deployment for generative AI applications.
 You'll find comprehensive guidance on: